-Regular class and clinical attendance is expected of all students in accordance with the policy set forth in both the current academic year Undergraduate Bulletin and University Student Handbook.
-Students have the responsibility for making arrangements satisfactory to the faculty member regarding all absences.
+Regular class and clinical attendance are expected of all students in accordance with the policy set forth in both the current academic year Undergraduate Bulletin and University Student Handbook.
+Additionally, nursing students are responsible for making arrangements that are satisfactory to the faculty member regarding all absences.
 Such arrangements should be made prior to the absence if possible.
-Make up policy is course specific.
+Make up policies are course specific.
 Normally the student who presents the faculty member with an adequate and documented reason for an absence will be given a chance to make up the work missed if make-up is feasible.
 Adequate reasons are circumstances beyond the student's control, such as personal illness, critical illness or death in the immediate family, or participation in an approved University activity.
+Not every activity on campus is considered university sanctioned, and students should communicate with faculty in advance to determine if event attendance will be considered excused.